Updated on 23. November 2022 by Jan Bunk

 Like most software, apps we create need to use some open source code to work.
-Simply put, this code is published by other developers and allows anyone to use it, as long as they follow the license that applies to the code.
+Simply put, open source code is published by other developers and they allow anyone to use it, as long as they follow the license requirements that apply to the code.
 Examples for such licenses are the MIT or BSD license.
 Many licenses include clauses that require the license to be contained in any software (in this case your app) that uses the code the license applies to.

-Most of our app layouts include a settings screen, where the licenses can be viewed by users of your app.
-In that case, you don't need to do anything.
-Our "Just Website" layout, which displays just your website, can't do that though.
+Most of our app layouts include an optional settings screen, where the licenses can be viewed by users of your app.
+If you didn't disable the button that leads to the settings screen, you don't need to do anything.

 JavaScript function.